 As a resident of Melbourne, Australia — one of the most restricted cities in the world at the peak of the pandemic — I witnessed firsthand the adaptability of injured workers and those supporting them, despite the difficult circumstances.
 Many relied on employee assistance programs (EAPs) and other early intervention methods for support, and employers rose to the challenge of finding new ways to address their needs.
 In the United States, telehealth options proved to be an effective approach to treatment.
 Others who felt well enough were able to work remotely while experiencing a mild case of the flu or even COVID-19.
 They could not be on-site at work because of the risk to their colleagues and various government mandates, but flexible work options and a dose of resilience enabled them to remain productive while recovering at home.

-Following Sedgwick's acquisition of Direct Health Solutions (DHS), we saw firsthand the positive impact 24/7 nurse triage access had on employers supporting their ill or injured employees.
-In any given month since March 2020, up to 50% of DHS’ client workforces would contact them for employee absenteeism or injury assistance.
-In addition to on-call clinical support, DHS offered a human resource service to supplement employee assistance programs (EAPs).
+We saw firsthand the positive impact 24/7 nurse triage access had on employers supporting their ill or injured employees.
+In any given month since March 2020, up to 50% of our client workforces would contact them for employee absenteeism or injury assistance.
+In addition to on-call clinical support, we offered a human resource service to supplement employee assistance programs (EAPs).
 This allowed employers to support employee psychological connection at the workplace and overall well-being.

 Employer considerations